 What should I study with English Literature?

-A-Level English Literature is a good accompaniment to a wide range of arts and humanities A-Level subjects including History, French and Religious Studies and can also add breadth as a third subject alongside the social sciences.
+A-Level English Literature is a good accompaniment to a wide range of arts and humanities A-Level subjects including History and Film Studies and can also add breadth as a third subject alongside the social sciences.

 What can I do with A-Level English Literature?